crmathieu/Orbital/README.md

 	solarsys.py: 	Main file
-	orbital.py:  	Orbits trajectory and belts calculations classes controls.py:	Orbital controller class used for user interaction planetsdata.py:	Orbital elements for major planets and belts
+	orbital.py:  	Orbits trajectory and belts calculations classes controls.py:	Orbital controller class used in the "Orbital Control" user interface planetsdata.py:	Orbital elements for major planets and belts

 To launch the application, go to the folder where you downloaded the project and type: